 3. In the Configuration panel, click the blue Log in to Twitter and get my Access Token and Secret button.

-4. You will be temporarily taken to the Twitter site to authorize the Custom Twitter Feeds plugin to use your tweets.
+4. You will be temporarily taken to the Twitter site.
+There, you have to authorize the Custom Twitter Feeds plugin to use your tweets.
 The plugin will not be able to post to Twitter, just read your tweets.
-Enter your Twitter credentials, then click Authorize app.
+Once you enter your Twitter credentials, click Authorize app.

-5. Back in the Custom Twitter Feeds Configuration panel, both the Access Token and Access Token Secret fields should be filled in for you.
-These codes are saved by the plugin.
+5. Back in the Custom Twitter Feeds Configuration panel, the Access Token and Access Token Secret fields should be filled in for you.
+Your plugin should save these codes.

 7. When finished under Configuration, click the Customize tab at the top of the page.
 Under Customize, you can modify the contents of the feed display, including the width, height, and layout (in the pro version) of the feed, as well as add custom CSS.
 You can also choose to hide certain components of the tweet such as the avatar image, date, and Twitter logo.